 - Squat as you set the object down, using the muscles in your knees and hips.

 Some providers recommend using a back brace to help support the spine.
 A brace may help prevent injuries for workers who have to lift heavy objects.
-But, using a brace too much can weaken the core muscles that support your back, making back pain problems worse.
+But, using a brace too much can allow the core muscles that support your back to weaken, making back pain problems worse.

 Changes at Work

 If your back pain is worse at work, it may be that your work station is not set up correctly.

 - If you sit at a computer at work, make sure that your chair has a straight back with an adjustable seat and back, armrests, and a swivel seat.